ravichandranr15/iot-plugandplay-models-test/README.md

 # Azure/iot-plugandplay-models-test repository

->::Warning:: This is a test environment.
-Use it at your own rish !!.
+>:exclamation: WARNING: This is a test environment, do not use for production.

 This repository includes [DTDL](https://aka.ms/dtdl) models that are made publicly available on [https://devicemodeltest.azureedge.net/](https://devicemodeltest.azureedge.net/).
 These models can be used to create Azure [IoT Plug and Play](https://aka.ms/iotpnp) solutions.